 A LEWIS® deck is easy to install by following the simple instructions below.
-Even though its geometric and cold rolled form is based on new innovation, our expertise of LEWIS® installation is based on more than 90 years of experience.
+Even though its geometric and cold rolled form is based on new innovation, our expertise of LEWIS® installation is based on more than 80 years of experience.
 Safety

-When laying a LEWIS® deck always pay attention to safety (Photo 1) as the edges of the sheets may be sharp.
+When laying a LEWIS® deck always pay attention to safety as the edges of the sheets may be sharp.
 Therefore wear protective gloves and safety boots.
-Always make sure the LEWIS® stack is stable and placed securely in the workplace ahead of laying the sheets.
+Always make sure the LEWIS® stack is stable and placed securely in the workplace ahead of laying the sheets Storage LEWIS® sheets are best stored in dry indoor conditions prior to installation.
+Cutting